This page is part of the Invented Games section of the Card Games web site. It is a collection of variations of the traditional card game War.

 While one player is sorting his "hand", he may ask his opponent how many cards remain in the opponent's "deck" and how many are in his "capture" pile, but may not inquire about or look at cards that are in the "capture" pile (save, of course, that the top card remains revealed).

 The game continues until one player has all the cards and wins.
-However, if the losing player can maneuver the deck in such a way that he runs out of cards during a war, the game is declared a draw.
+However, if the losing player can manoeuvre the deck in such a way that he runs out of cards during a war, the game is declared a draw.

 Contributed by Ryan Hill